JohnEdwa/RTAutoSprintExtended/Readme.md

 Open an issue [at the Github repo](https://github.com/JohnEdwa/RTAutoSprintExtended) or find me on the RoR2 modding discord (JohnEdwa#7903).

 ## Changelog

+`1.2.0` [2021-03-30]

+* Updated for Anniversary, switched from R2API to EnigmaticThunder.
+* [KNOWN ISSUE] Bandits revolver has a winddown animation which blocks autosprinting.
+Shooting or tapping sprint will cancel this.

 `1.1.3` [2020-10-08]